Do you go through life feeling unlucky?

 My point is that there are opportunities for new business and work all around us.
 There are also opportunities in other areas of your life such as potential relationship partners, new friends, new things to try out and so on.

-There is so much richness and opportunities all around you for “changing” your luck.
+There are so much richness and opportunities all around you for “changing” your luck.
 Just be openly on the lookout for them.

 We all have lucky hunches but often do you follow them through?